 As we know, Steve Trevor is Diana’s first foray into humanity.
 So, whether his reappearance is liked or not, it serves a purpose in the film.
 Steve set the standard and was Diana’s partner and a beacon of hope and love, who truly tried to explain humanity to her in a way she hadn’t experienced before.
 Here, Steve serves as a reminder of what he is to Diana, why his sacrifice in Wonder Woman mattered, and ultimately, the toll it takes to be a champion for humanity.
 These are lessons that not only help the audience understand Wonder Woman, but are ones she too must learn.

 As it pertains to Gadot and Pine, similar to the first film, the pair have great chemistry with one another as Diana and Steve Trevor.
 Perhaps it’s the “WonderTrev” fan in me, but I truly enjoyed their reunion which made up some of the film’s most emotionally impactful moments.
 It was nice to see the role reversal between the pair as Steve is now the fish out of water and Diana is the one showing him the ropes.
 The romantic elements were both explosive and subtle – handholding, a dance, an embrace, a kiss, a profession of love – all of which were beautifully played by Gadot and Pine.
 That said, the way in which Steve returns was certainly a head-scratcher and wholly unnecessary.

 In Wonder Woman 1984, we see a Diana that is very different from the first film.
 In some ways, she is more human than we’ve ever seen her.
 Yes, we know from the comics that she is a beacon of hope and peace to many, and she is still that here.
 However, we see her wanting something for herself.
 She gives what she can every day and never asks for anything in return.
-In this film, the writers and Gadot herself did a great job in emphasizing the fact that even this powerful character who exudes confidence and strength, still has vulnerabilities.
+In this film, the writers and Gadot herself did a great job of emphasizing the fact that even this powerful character who exudes confidence and strength, still has vulnerabilities.
 This time around, Gadot plays into this vulnerability in a way that we had yet to see her do on-screen and it is this genuine performance that helped bolster the film to another level.

 Wonder Woman 1984 is in theatres, available to rent on premium video on demand (in Canada), and streaming simultaneously on HBO Max (US) all on December 25!